 Federal laws like the Drug-Free Workplace Act of 1988 and the Omnibus Transportation Employee Testing Act of 1991 are important.
 These laws must be highly considered when implementing an employee drug testing process in your workplace.
 Furthermore, state laws on drug tests and consent differ from state to state.
 Therefore, further research is necessary to ensure that drug testing policies and procedures remain compliant with applicable state laws.

-Bottom line: can hospital drug test without consent
+Bottom line: can a hospital drug test you without consent

 Hospitals can drug test without consent if you are incapacitated (unable to provide consent).
 Furthermore, hospital drug tests must be done under implied consent, as a part of standard care for the treatment.